simon-panek/code-401-dotnet-prework/code-challenges.md

 # Code Challenges
-For each of the challenges below, create a new console application.
-Each of your challenges should be done in the `Program.cs` file.
-Utilize the `Main()` method, and create external methods as appropriate.
+For each of the challenges below, create a new method in a single Console application.
+All of your code should live in the `Program.cs` file.
+Utilize the `Main()` method to call each challenge method, you may create additional external methods as appropriate.

 Practice using your git work flow during the construction of this project.
 Refer to the git work flow doc as a reference.